LibertyDSNP/spec/pages/Ethereum/Identity.md

 1. Specify the ownership model and related interface.
 1. Provide the list of EIPs that must be supported by a DSNP compatible identity.

-## Assumptions

-* Identity is on Ethereum for Betanet.
-* Identity will need to be moved from Betanet to Mainnet.

 ## Details

-Identity is comprised of several parts:

-* Ownership
-* Delegation
-* Identification
-* Discovery

-Additional constraints were placed upon any solution:

-* Pseudo Anonymity: A consistent identifier that defaults to disconnected from real world identity
-* Flexibility: An interface that can produce multiple solutions
-* Extensibility: A default implementation that can be updated over time as DSNP changes

 ## Ownership

-On the blockchain ownership is determined by the ability to sign messages.
-To this end, ownership of an identity is also determined by the address of the creator.
+Ownership of an identity on Ethereum is determined by the address of the signer of the content.
-(Options for allowing a delegate to create an identity on behalf of someone is described in the [Identity Factory](/Ethereum/IdentityFactory).)

 Creation of any new identity MUST be authorized by the owner's address.
 The official [Identity Factory](/Ethereum/IdentityFactory) must be used for initial creation of a new identity.

+Creation of an identity on behalf of someone is described in the [Identity Factory](/Ethereum/IdentityFactory).

 ### Permissioned Owners